Lipogram: Dropping letters

-Nr cmmn frg cncct lng prtcls.

 The above is also a conventional lipogram in omitting the letters A, E, I, and U.

-American author James Thurber wrote The Wonderful O (1957), a fairy tale in which villains ban the letter 'O' from the use by the inhabitants of the island of Oooroo.
+American author James Thurber wrote The W[o]nderful [O] (1957), a fairy tale in which villains ban the letter 'O' from the use by the inhabitants of the island of [Oo]r[oo].

 The book Ella Minnow Pea by Mark Dunn (2001) is described as a "progressively lipogrammatic epistolary fable": the plot of the story deals with a small country that begins to outlaw the use of various letters as the tiles of each letter fall off of a statue.
 As each letter is outlawed within the story, it is (for the most part) no longer used in the text of the novel.
 It is not purely lipogrammatic, however, because the outlawed letters do appear in the text proper from time to time (the characters being penalized with banishment for their use) and when the plot requires a search for pangram sentences, all twenty-six letters are obviously in use.
 Also, late in the text, the author begins using letters serving as homophones for the omitted letters (i.e., PH in place of an F, G in place of C), which may be considered cheating.
 At the beginning of each chapter, the alphabet appears along with a sentence, "The quick brown fox jumps over the lazy dog".
 As the letters are removed from the story, the alphabet, and sentence changes.